cg-istanbul/cgi2025/index.md

 ## <a id="register"></a>Registration

-Thanks to the generous support of our sponsors, the participation fee for the workshop is 400 TL.
-To register, please follow the steps below.

-### 1. Payment Details

-   Participants must transfer 400 TL to the following bank account:
-   - **Account Name**: BAHÇEŞEHİR ÜNİVERSİTESİ
-   - **Bank Name**: DENİZBANK / SURDIŞI TİCARİ MERKEZ ŞUBE
-   - **IBAN**: TR45 0013 4000 0019 9214 6006 78

-   **Important**:
-   - Include the following in the payment description:
-     <span style="display: block; height: 1px;"></span>
-      `Name Surname (CGI2025 participation fee)`
-     <span style="display: block; height: 5px;"></span>
-   - Keep a copy of your payment receipt, as you will need to upload it during registration.

-### 2. Abstract Submission (Optional)

-If you would like to present a talk, please follow the **Submission Guidelines** under the <a href="#submission">Abstract Submission</a> section.
-This includes downloading the abstract template, formatting your abstract, and uploading both the TEX and PDF files during registration.

-Please indicate in the registration form if you are willing to present a poster in case your talk cannot be scheduled.

-### 3. Complete Your Registration
+**Thanks to additional sponsorship support, participation in the workshop is now free of charge.**
+However, all participants are still required to complete the registration process.

 Click the link below to proceed with registration.
-You will be asked to fill in your details and upload the required documents.
+You will be asked to fill in your details and (if applicable) upload your abstract files.

 <div class="center-button">
     <a href="https://docs.google.com/forms/d/e/1FAIpQLSd1xg0MDgAUfiAWm_2IhGoJfB9bJ7-6cGuTmxXuNYDvxqMLWw/viewform?usp=preview" target="_blank" class="btn">Register Now</a>
 </div>

-   **Documents to Upload**:
+   **Documents to Upload (only if giving a talk):**
-   - Your bank payment receipt
-   - Your abstract_template.tex file (only if you are giving a talk)
+   - Your abstract_template.tex file
-   - Your compiled PDF file (only if you are giving a talk)
+   - Your compiled PDF file

 <!--